EndPointCorp/end-point-blog/2021/11/responsive-website-with-tailwindcss.md

 }
 ```

-Or, if the project is on Tailwind CSS v2.1+, the developers can enable Just-in-Time mode, which grants access to *all* variants out-of-the-box while also being more performant in development mode.
+Or, if the project is on Tailwind CSS v2.1+, the developers can enable Just-in-Time mode, which grants access to all variants out-of-the-box while also being more functional in development mode.

 See [Just-in-Time mode](https://tailwindcss.com/docs/just-in-time-mode) for more details.

 ## Shaking off the unused CSS

-By default, Tailwind will be loading the whole Tailwind CSS project files, with CSS declarations on almost every possible CSS rules, and there are a lot in there that a developer might never use.
-To put that into context, there are *105* different values for just grid and flexbox gaps.
+By default, Tailwind will be loading the whole Tailwind CSS project files, with CSS declarations on almost every possible CSS rule.
+There are a lot in there that a developer might never use.
+To put that into context, there are 105 different values for just grid and flexbox gaps.
 No projects could possibly use them all, so Tailwind needs a way to remove the unused CSS when generating the final CSS build for production use.

 This is where PurgeCSS comes in.
 PurgeCSS is a plugin that analyzes all CSS, HTML, and JavaScript files in the project and removes unused CSS declarations from the final build.
-This tool is available as a PostCSS, Webpack, Gulp, Grunt, or Gatsby plugins.
+This tool is available as a PostCSS, Webpack, Gulp, Grunt, or Gatsby plugin.

 Because PurgeCSS analyzes the project's source code to find exact matches of a given CSS style, a CSS class cannot be used through string concatenations or PurgeCSS will not be able to detect that the given Tailwind class is used.
 ```react